 Once arriving at the dog kennels in Canmore, Alberta, we were greeted by almost 100 female sled dogs barking, playing together and waiting for our love.
 We ushered through the gates to be smothered with affection from these beautiful dogs and I was reassured that this was certainly no dog slavery.

-The staff explained to me that it is no different than knowing the names of all the people you know.
+The staff explained to me that it’s really no different than knowing the names of all the people you know.
 The average person would know more than 100 people on a personal level and this is much the same.
 The dogs are their friends, their teammates and their entire life.

 They spend almost every waking moment with each other and the love and care they had for one another was certainly evident.
 The sled dogs absolutely adored the staff members and were getting more attention than I can imagine half of the animals in their homes across the world are receiving.